THE MUSEUMS OF THE CASTLE OF UDINE

 The ticket counter is accessible to every visitor: a section has been lowered so that the entrance is more welcoming also for children and wheelchair users.

 The ticket office displays information on the museums’ opening hours and ticket prices.
 On the counter there is also a tactile orientation map of the hall.
 Umbrellas and personal effects may be stored in the umbrella stands and lockers, signalled in English and Italian.
 The lockers are numbered and equipped with keys.
-The numbers are also indicated in Braille both on the lockers and the keys.
+A wheelchair is available for visitors with reduced mobility.

 At the ticket office visitors may: